Capstone-Projects-2024-Spring/project-smartweights/documentation/docs/testing/integration-testing.md

 </details>

 ## Assertions
-1. The user should see all setting options as well as the workout goals they created
+1. The user should see all setting options as well as the workout goals they created.
-2. When the user edits any setting, the updated information will be saved and some of the information will transfer to the database
+2. When the user edits any setting, the updated information will be saved and some of the information will transfer to the database.

 <br></br>